SpaceXpanse/Whitepaper/README.md

 Warp drive invention to explore Milky Way galaxy and beyond.
  -->
 ----
 *Further sophistication of the subject is covered in the [Whitepaper](https://github.com/SpaceXpanse/Whitepaper/wiki)*.
+*Even more sophistication of the subject and more thechnical data will covered in the upcoming [Yellowpaper](https://github.com/#)*.
 *To get a notion of the time table and completeness of these intentions, visit [Roadmap](https://github.com/SpaceXpanse/Roadmap)*.

 ----